onConsensus/website/_pages/documentation.md

 <a name="2"></a>
 # Creating a private repository

 Creating a private repository on GitHub ensures that only you and your collaborators can access the repository.
-Here are the steps to create a private repository:
+Here are the steps to create a private repository, which will be the same repository for all your articles and content:

 1. **Open GitHub**:
    - Navigate to [GitHub](https://github.com) and sign in to your account.